 Zone Ten: Belfast Harbour and Riverfront

-The harbour that made Belfast famous with tenants like the Titanic entertains a different type of genius this Culture Night.
+The harbour that made Belfast city famous with tenants like the Titanic entertains a different type of genius this Culture Night.

 - Donegall Quay will provide a showcase of parkour talent from the Jumo NI Parkour and Street Acrobatics Team.
 They are Ireland’s top parkour athletes and will be performing between 3pm and 9pm.